nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/package-publish-deploy-hotreload.md

   >( ) contract-mgt-project-core
   ```

-2. In your terminale:
+2. Launch the hot reload:

   ```bash
   $ nuxeo hotreload
   ```

-## Release your project
+## Release Your Project

 1. In your terminal: